 A meteor shower’s radiant is the point in the sky from which meteors appear to originate.
 Usually, meteor showers get their names from the constellations where their radiant point is located.
 For example, the radiant of the Perseid meteor shower is located in the constellation Perseus.

 You don’t have to look directly at the radiant to see the meteors – they can appear anywhere across the sky.
 However, it’s helpful to know the position of the radiant on the sky’s dome because the higher the radiant is, the more meteors you can see.

-To determine where the radiant point is in the sky, you can use the stargazing app Star Walk 2.
+To determine where the radiant point is in the sky, you can use Star Walk 2 or Sky Tonight.
 First, tap the magnifier icon, enter the name of a meteor shower in the search field, and tap the corresponding search result.
 Then, aim your device at the sky and follow the arrow to find the radiant.

 Be aware of the Moon phase

 Our natural satellite can easily ruin your meteor-watching experience – the more it’s illuminated, the worse the observing conditions.
 For this reason, it’s better to choose a date for observation when the Moon’s illumination percentage is the lowest.

 You can check the Moon phase using Star Walk 2.
 Tap the Menu icon in the lower-right corner of the screen and open the Sky Live section.
 There, you will see the current lunar phase – the number in brackets shows the illumination percentage.
 Swipe the picture of the Moon to the right to view the Moon phases for any date in the future.